GalMod tutorial

 Oct 2018 release (ver.
 17.20): bug fixed on the M31/dwarf-galaxies velocity field and FoV definition.
 New faster extinction and gravitational potential computation algorithms.

 Dec 2018 release (ver.
 18.01): numerous bugs evidenced by a larger GalMod community of users.
 Bug fixed on the M31/dwarf-galaxies FoV definition.
 Bug fixed on the M31/dwarf-galaxies FoV radial velocity computation.
-Bug fixed on the number of stars computed beyond the galactic center in the (l,b)=(0,0) direction.Bug fixed on the vertical velocity dispersion for some young stellar populations.
+Bug fixed on the number of stars computed beyond the Galactic center in the (l,b)=(0,0) direction.
+Bug fixed on the vertical velocity dispersion for some young stellar populations.
 Bug fixed on the HR diagram for masses of 0.6 Msun.
 Bug fixed for the random generator of the age/metallicity distribution.
 Minor bugs fixed on the kinematics computation.
-Furthermore, in the modality of semi-equilibrium model initial-condition generator, GalMod does no longer uses the Database of simulations (in this way, every time the user runs a simulation, new, different i.c. are generated).
-Use of co-arrays (and other Fortran 2018 features) have been implemented to speed up the computations.
+Furthermore, in the semi-equilibrium model initial-condition generator mode, GalMod no longer uses the database of simulations (in this way, every time the user runs a simulation, new, different i.c. are generated).
+Use of co-arrays (and other Fortran 2018 features) has been implemented to speed up the computations.

 Feb 2019 release (ver.
 18.06): bug fixed on the position angle for the M31/dwarf-galaxies simulation mode.